 What is a Commercial Mail Receiving Agency?

-A CMRA is a private business (like us) that receives mail from the U.S. Postal Service and other carriers on behalf of a third party (like you).
+A CMRA is a private business that receives mail from the U.S. Postal Service and other carriers on behalf of a third party (like you).
 CMRAs can accept mail on behalf of both businesses and individuals.

 Why is a CMRA better than a P.O.
 Box?

 Security and Privacy: Want to run a business but don’t want your home address to be your business address?
-Getting a CMRA means you can maintain more privacy and security.
+Using a CMRA service means you can maintain more privacy and security.
 It’s also a good idea to receive your business mail at a separate address from your personal mail, as it lessens the chances of them getting mixed up.

-Stability: A CMRA gives you a permanent address where you can receive your mail, regardless of if you work at multiple locations.
+Stability: A CMRA provider gives you a permanent address where you can receive your mail, regardless of if you work at multiple locations.

-A Wider Range ofOptions: A CMRA is authorized to accept mail from private carriers like UPS and FedEx, not just USPS.
-A CMRA also offers digital mail scanning and storage, which is simpler than finding a place to store physical business mail you get.
+A Wider Range of Options: A CMRA provider is authorized to accept mail from private carriers like UPS and FedEx, not just USPS.
+A CMRA provider also offers digital mail scanning and storage, which is simpler than finding a place to store physical business mail you get.

-How to Sign Up for a CMRA
+How to Sign Up for CMRA Service

 First, choose from our standard or premium mail service.
 Or if you want unlimited mail scanning, go up a tier and get a virtual fofice.